nguyenkhacthe94/portfolio/posts/database_optimization.md

 # Database Optimization: From 45 Minutes to 20 Seconds

 It sounds dramatic, but it's genuinely simple.
-The truth is, that mistakes like this can happen anywhere.
+The truth is that mistakes like this can happen anywhere.
 Database optimization is something businesses highly value.
 Give this a read—you might find it useful somewhere.

 ## Background